Scaling theory of critical strain-stiffening in disordered elastic networks: Results

 As the response of the stiff sub-network to the random perturbations introduced by the soft sub-network is expected to be dominated by its floppy modes, its energy $U_{\mbox{ stiff}}(u)$ as function of the node displacement $u$ features vanishing first (mechanical equilibrium) and second (floppy normal modes) derivatives at $u\=0$.
 Since $u\=0$ is a stable state, a cubic term $\sim u^3$ is also excluded.
-Hence, we expect $U_{\mbox{ stiff}}(u)\!\sim\!u^4$, i.e.~that the energy of the stiff sub-network is dominated by quartic anharmonicity, in line with the arguments recently spelled out in~\cite{manning_rigidity1_pre_2022,manning_rigidity2_pre_2022}.
+Hence, we expect $U_{\mbox{ stiff}}(u)\!\sim\!u^4$, i.e.~that the energy of the stiff sub-network is dominated by quartic anharmonicity, in line with the arguments recently spelled out in~\cite{manning_rigidity1_pre_2022, manning_rigidity2_pre_2022}.
+Similar observations in gently compressed ellipses~\cite{elipse_packings_prl_2009} and other nonspherical particle packings~\cite{ohern_pre_quartic_modes_2018}, as well as in deformable particle packings~\cite{ohern_deformable_particles_2021} are available.
 Consequently, the net force applied to the network's nodes by the stiff sub-network follows $F_{\mbox{ stiff}}\!\sim\!dU_{\mbox{ stiff}}/du\!\sim\!u^3$.
 As this force balances the imposed soft forces $F_{\mbox{ soft}}\!\sim\!\kappa$, i.e.~$F_{\mbox{ stiff}}\=F_{\mbox{ soft}}$ (cf.~Fig.~\ref{fig:fig1}d), we predict the network to feature node displacements of characteristic magnitude $u_*$ that scales as

 The basic result in Eq.~\eqref{eq:displacement} has immediate implications for the energetics of the system.
 First, it implies that the energy of the stiff sub-network scales as $U_{\mbox{ stiff}}\!\sim\!u_*^4\!\sim\!\kappa^{4/3}$.
-Since the soft sub-network undergoes $\kappa$-independent deformation (of exactly $\gamma_c$), its energy scales as $U_{\mbox{ soft}}\!\sim\!\kappa$.
+Since the soft interaction is characterized by the (dimensionless) rigidity $\kappa\!\ll\!1$, its energy is expected to scales as $U_{\mbox{ soft}}\!\sim\!\kappa$.
 Taken together, the total energy $U$ of the systems is predicted to scale as

-since $U_{\mbox{ stiff}} \ll U_{\mbox{ soft}}$ in the limit of small $\kappa$.
+since $U_{\mbox{ stiff}}\!\ll\!U_{\mbox{ soft}}$ in the limit of small $\kappa$.
 That is, we predict that the total energy of the network is dominated by the energy of the perturbing soft sub-network.